This article provides physical installation and initial setup instructions for the Datto MP60.

 - If using Ethernet, connect it to any router or switch that provides a DHCP connection, and the MP60 will check in to the cloud.
 The MP60's primary LED will turn solid teal.

 - If Ethernet is not available, you can add the MP60 to any Datto WiFi network.
 It will automatically join as a mesh device.
-Use the Datto management portal to add the MP60 to the same network as the access points you want it to mesh with.
+Use the Datto management portal to add the MP60 to the same network as the access points with which you want it to mesh.
 The MP60's primary LED will turn solid green when it is online via WiFi.

 Q: Can the MP60 act as an access point?